thrind/gravatar/README.md

 ### Prerequisites

-No one aha, just a recent version of php (but I know you already have this).
+No one aha, just a recent version of php (but I know you already have it).

 ### Installing